skip to main content

 Like its competitor, 1Password allows you to store login credentials and other sensitive data like credit cards.
 However, because there is no free edition, you have premium features right from the start.
 These include 1GB of storage, support for an unlimited number of devices, technical support, and a Travel Mode that temporarily removes data from your devices when you travel to other countries.

-The Family plan builds on the Personal plan by adding support for up to five individuals.
+The Family plan builds on the Individual plan by adding support for up to five individuals.
 Users can set permissions and create vaults for each individual without the need for separate subscriptions.
 Item history backup allows users to recover deleted or changed passwords up to one year before the current date.

-You can add additional people to the Family plan for $1 per person, per month.
+You can add additional people to the Family plan for $1 per person per month.

 Pros: